-Studies have now been done revealing to what extent women pour potentially seriously harmful cosmetics on their bodies.
-They show that the typical woman utilizes fully 12 different personal care products per day.
-These contain an incredible 168 individual chemicals.
-More troubling still is another recently performed study that showed how the human skin can easily absorb as much as 60 percent of all chemicals with which it comes into contact.
+Studies have now revealed to what extent people use potentially seriously harmful cosmetics on their bodies.
+They show that the typical woman utilizes, on average, about 12 different personal care products per day.
+These 12 products can contain up to 170 individual chemicals.
+More troubling still is another recently performed study that showed how the human skin could easily absorb as much as 60 percent of all chemicals with which it comes into contact.

-In yet a further study performed by Evanston, Illinois’ own Northwestern University and its School of Medicine, it has emerged that an increasing number of complaints have been filed against the makers of beauty goods.
-The study showed that these went up by more than double from the years 2015 to 2016.
+In yet a further study performed by Evanston, Illinois’ own Northwestern University and its School of Medicine, it has emerged that an increasing number of complaints have been filed against the makers of beauty and skincare products.
+The study showed that these went up by more than double from 2015 to 2016.
 Surprisingly, hair care products were the most complained about in the sector.

-The study revealed in excess of 5,000 individual events that women reported into the Food and Drug Administration between the years 2004 and 2016.
+The study revealed an excess of 5,000 individual events that women reported to the Food and Drug Administration between 2004 and 2016.
 In just 2016 alone, over 1,591 events got reported to the regulator.

-Some of the negative effects of these beauty treatment products are even affecting men in significantly negative ways.
+Some of the adverse effects of these beauty treatment products are even affecting men in significantly negative ways.
 Consider that the chemical most commonly used in beauty products is paraben.
-This serves as a base in deodorants, shampoos, body wash, moisturizers, and makeup.
+This is a base in deodorants, shampoos, body wash, moisturizers, and makeup.
+The chemical structure of this paraben is much like estrogen, and it has the potential to be highly carcinogenic, even in minute quantities.
 Men utilizing products with these parabens suffer from decreased sperm counts and a lower amount of testosterone.
 It can even lead to disruption of the endocrine system.
 In women, paraben boosts the odds of contracting breast cancer.
-The chemical structure of this paraben is much like estrogen, and it has the potential to be highly carcinogenic even in minute quantities.

 Other Chemicals Contained In Beauty Products Cause Cancers and Worse